learnable-content/Sketch-3/README.md

 #### Headline
 To create the headline, we'll create another text layer, and type in "The Sure-Fire Way to Get Paid on Time Every Time", and choose "Helvetica Neue" for the typeface, choose a font size of 32px, and a character spacing of 0.5, leaving the line height alone, and change the color to #4A4A4A (we'll be using this shade of gray for most of the text in our design).
 Then make sure to turn on the layout guide by pressing "ctrl + l" and size the headline within the cofines of the 4 columns.
 In this case, the width should be 328px.
 Space this 8px underneath the category tag.
 Next, create this into a shared text style called "H1-Mega/Mobile".

+Alternatively, you can also use the Craft Plugin to create dummy content if you're not set on the exact headlines I'm using.
+Click on the Type (the bottom icon in Craft with a "T")and click Headlines > Technology.

 #### Banner and Meta
 To create the underlin banner, you simply need to create a rectangle by pressing "r", make it hte same blue as the color of the category, and change the height to 8px.
 Place this 16px under the headline.
+You can quickly measure dinstances by hovering over an object and pressing the Alt key.

 To create the meta tags, we'll first need to copy/paste in two icons from the Ionicons folder, ion-clock, and ion-chatbubble.
 After you've imported them onto your artboard, change their dimensions to 16x16 pixels.
 Next, two text layers, one with a date (e.g. January 5, 2016), and the other with the number of comments your post would have (e.g. 0 Comments).
 Next, plave them next to each of the appropriate icons with a spacing of 8px each, and put them 16px underneath the underline banner.